 - commenting on surface water drainage proposals for major planning applications as a statutory consultee.

-This is the first strategy for flood risk management in Cheshire East.
+This is the first Strategy for Flood Risk Management in Cheshire East.
 The strategy will help to ensure that the Council, the Environment Agency, United Utilities, neighbouring and other authorities work together to protect homes, businesses and other infrastructure from flooding, whilst ensuring all other relevant considerations are taken into account.

 It considers how various measures or activities can help to manage flood risk, from better planning of new development to ensuring emergency responders understand which locations are at greatest risk.

-Be prepared and keep up to date with the latest flood warnings from the Environment Agency and Met Office.
+Keep up to date with the latest flood warnings from the Environment Agency and Met Office.